CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/Setup-post-cluster-deployment.md

 > If you do not destroy the Jupyter Notebook deployment, it may continue to incur costs.
 > Additionally, any Cloud Storage buckets you created (via the CLI or console) will not be automatically deleted.
 You are responsible for cleaning them up manually to avoid unnecessary charges.
 > For deleting the buckets consult [Delete buckets](https://cloud.google.com/storage/docs/deleting-buckets).

+## Notes and Customization
+You can adjust the notebook setup behavior using blueprint variables in the deployment YAML.
+All configurations should be validated before running jobs.
+If further modifications to SLURM REST/API Server behavior are required, you must destroy and redeploy the cluster with the updated settings.